-- The design would not be able to hold as much equipment as a lattice mast if future demand requires additional equipment. - The design is costlier to construct than a lattice type mast. - The design will have a higher visual impact due to its proximity to the nearby residences and Bo Dal Josafat Road.
+- The design would not be able to hold as much equipment as a tree mast if future demand requires additional equipment. - The design is costlier to construct than a lattice type mast. - The design will have a higher visual impact due to its proximity to the nearby residences, Kleinbosch Road and Bo Dal Josafat Road.

-(a) lechnology alternatives (e.g., to reduce resource demand and increase resource use efficiency) to avoid negative impacts, mitigate unavoidable negative impacts and maximise positive impacts, or detailed motivation if no reasonable or feasible alternatives exist:
+(d) Technology alternatives (e.g., to reduce resource demand and increase resource use efficiency) to avoid negative impacts, mitigate unavoidable negative impacts and maximise positive impacts, or detailed motivation if no reasonable or feasible alternatives exist: